 Curriculum in local schools.
 Contests.
-5/7/2018 3:51 PM View respondent's answers Add Tags 🔻 Newspaper articles.
-Signage at entrance to city informing that it encourages historical l blogs.
+5/7/2018 3:51 PM View respondent's answers Add Tags ▼ Newspaper articles.
+Signage at entrance to city informing that it encourages historical blogs.
 4/25/2018 2:02 AM View respondent's answers Add Tags ▼ Solicit travel writers and editors, use on billboards and other signage announcing the to designation we have.
 But, most importantly, figure out how to fund earthquake proofing historic structures after the coming earthquake.
 The full burden should not be dropped these structures.
-Most won't survive unless we do something and people will die. g retrofits so that we will still h nave some 4/22/2018 4:29 PM View respondent's answers Add Tags 🔻 Partner organizations (like the downtown association) 4/20/2018 10:06 AM View respondent's answers Add Tags 🔻 involve the MDA and Visit McMinnville 4/10/2018 8:25 AM View respondent's answers Add Tags 🔻 I checked all of the boxes because I don't think historic preservation should be a singula be woven into the very fabric. r category of city assets but sh nould rather 4/4/2018 10:07 AM View respondent's answers Add Tags 🔻 Many of those are already being undertaken by the Yamhill County Historical Society, but more needs to be done.
-One truly critical thing that needs to be done immediately is ret are un-reinforced masonry.
-When the guaranteed to arrive Cascadia subduction earthque most important buildings.
+Most won't survive unless we do something and people will die. g retrofits so that we will still ha ave some 4/22/2018 4:29 PM View respondent's answers Add Tags ▼ Partner organizations (like the downtown association) 4/20/2018 10:06 AM View respondent's answers Add Tags ▼ involve the MDA and Visit McMinnville 4/10/2018 8:25 AM View respondent's answers Add Tags ▼ I checked all of the boxes because I don't think historic preservation should be a singulabe woven into the very fabric. r category of city assets but sho ould rather 4/4/2018 10:07 AM View respondent's answers Add Tags ▼ Many of those are already being undertaken by the Yamhill County Historical Society, but it has less than 500 members.
+Much more needs to be done.
+One truly critical thing that needs to be done immediately is retrofit our historic structures, many of which are un-reinforced masonry.
+When the guaranteed to arrive Cascadia subduction earthquake finally hits, we will lose many of our most important buildings.
 Others will be severely and expensively damaged.
-Worse, mar injured from falling architecture and/or fires.
-Although vital, (this is after all a largely pre destruction by retrofitting), it is expensive to do so and the politicians and building code buildings are really for us all, it makes sense to have government fund the retrofit rather buildings.
-Moreover, the building codes need to be revised immediately to figure out how remuddling out of existence all the things that made them important to begin with.
-Fort done in that regard. rofit our historic structures, ma ake finally hits, we will lose ma ny inside or adjacent to them w eventable calamity as to the de e bureaucrats are gutless.
-Since r than just penalize the caretak v to make historic structures sa any of which iny of our vill die or be eaths and e the historic ers of such afe without 3/29/2018 3:34 PM View respondent's answers Add Tags 🔻 Keep the education ongoing.
+Worse, many inside or adjacent to them will die or be injured from falling architecture and/or fires.
+Although vital, (this is after all a largely preventable calamity as to the deaths and destruction by retrofitting), it is expensive to do so and the politicians and building code bureaucrats are gutless.
+Since the historic buildings are really for us all, it makes sense to have government fund the retrofit rather than just penalize the caretakers of such buildings.
+Moreover, the building codes need to be revised immediately to figure out how to make historic structures safe without remuddling out of existence all the things that made them important to begin with.
+Fortunately, good intelligent design can be done in that regard.
+View respondent's answers Add Tags Keep the education ongoing.
 Work with realtors; they are the front line and are often I'll informed.
-3/19/2018 5:42 PM View respondent's answers Add Tags ▼ developers who do not care about the historic character 4/23/2018 9:01 PM View respondent's answers Add Tags 🔻 All the above are important, but the funding mentioned previously may be the most im buildings survive at all.
-It should not be insensitive retrofitting however.
-Simply choppi 1 4/22/2018 4:29 PM View respondent's answers Add Tags 🔻 Every single one of those is applicable, but probably cost is the biggest deterrent at pr esent.
-3/29/2018 3:34 PM View respondent's answers Add Tags ▼ Other answers above touch on itbut the biggest hindrance is misinformation.
-3/19/2018 5:42 PM View respondent's answers Add Tags 🔻
+3/19/2018 5:42 PM View respondent's answers Add Tags ▼